 The summer school term shall not be considered an "individual semester" or a "probationary semester" for any purpose under these Rules.
 Grades received during the summer school term shall be included in the average of the grades received in the next following individual semester, and the student's cumulative overall grade average shall not be computed until that time.
 Probationary students shall be allowed to enroll in the summer school subject to the provisions of RULE 4.

 All students subject to dismissal or probation shall be given timely notice after their academic status is determined by the Law School.
 Failure to receive notice under this Rule is not to be construed as a waiver of any other Rule.

 RULE 8: Standards for Computing Grade Averages.

 Individual semester grade averages and cumulative overall grade averages, as used in these rules, shall be computed on the following basis:

-(a) for each course, multiply the numerical value of the grade received by the credit hours of that course;
+(a) For each course, multiply the numerical value of the grade received by the credit hours of that course;

-(b) total these figures (semesterly and cumulatively);
+(b) Total these figures (semesterly and cumulatively); and

-(c) divide this figure by the total number of graded credit hours taken (semesterly and cumulatively).
+(c) Divide this figure by the total number of graded credit hours taken (semesterly and cumulatively).

 The numerical value of grades is as follows: